 One of the most important reasons why psychologists and psychiatrists turn to DBT is to help patients learn how to tolerate distress.
 The techniques you can expect to learn for distress tolerance include distraction and a focus on improving how you feel at the moment.
 You can expect to learn how to be more assertive in relationships while maintaining the positive health of the relationships.

 The American Psychiatric Association (APA) promotes the implementation of DBT techniques for several reasons.
-First and most importantly, dialectical behavior therapy represents the most effective treatment for an individual that suffers from the worst mental health conditions.
-DBT is used to treat patients that live daily with suicidal thoughts.
-The direct intervention approach of dialectical behavior therapy often results in shorter hospitalization stays, if a patient requires hospitalization at all.
+First and most importantly, dialectical behavior therapy represents the most effective treatment for an individual who suffers from the worst mental health conditions.
+DBT is used to treat patients who live daily with suicidal thoughts.
+The direct intervention approach of dialectical behavior therapy often results in shorter hospitalization stays if a patient requires hospitalization at all.